Archdiocese of San Francisco: 1962 to 1983

 Pope John XXIII named Bishop Joseph McGucken from the Diocese of Sacramento as the next archbishop of San Francisco in 1962.
 That same year, an arson fire destroyed the Cathedral of St. Mary of the Assumption.
 The cornerstone for the new cathedral was laid in 1967 and the building was completed in 1970.

-In 1968, McGucken became embroiled in a controversy with Reverend Eugene Boyle, a progressive diocesan priest with ties to the Black Panther Party.
-The group had set up, with Boyle's permission, their Free Breakfast program at Sacred Heart School for primary school children in the archdiocese.
-Word soon came out that the Black Panthers were distributing a coloring book at the school that advocated violence against police officers.
-Boyle said that when he learned about the book, he blocked its distribution.
-To appease public outrage over Boyle's defense of the Black Panthers, McGucken cancelled a yearly seminar that Boyle would deliver.
-Facing intense accusations of racial bias from parts of the public, McGucken asked the San Francisco priest's senate to review his decision.
-In December 1968, the senate ruled that McGucken should reinstate Boyle's seminar, but also denied that McGucken had made his decision on racial grounds.
+In 1968, McGucken became embroiled in a controversy with Eugene Boyle, a progressive diocesan priest with ties to the Black Panther Party.
+Rumors spread that the Black Panthers were distributing a coloring book to children that advocated violence against police officers.
+Boyle said that he blocked its distribution.
+To appease public outrage over Boyle's defense of the Black Panthers, McGucken cancelled a yearly seminar that Boyle was slated to deliver.
+In December 1968, the senate ruled that McGucken should reinstate Boyle's seminar.

 After McGucken retired in 1977, Pope Paul VI named Archbishop John R. Quinn of the Archdiocese of Oklahoma City as the next archbishop of San Francisco.
 In 1981, at Quinn's request, the Vatican erected the Diocese of San Jose, taking its territory from the archdiocese.